ressca/pokeparty-frontend/README.md

 # PokeParty Frontend

+### Project Description
+PokeParty allows users to:

+- Browse a list of Pokémon.
+- Add Pokémon to their favorites.
+- Vote for Pokémon to indicate which one they like more.
+- See rankings based on votes.

+This makes PokeParty an interactive Pokémon platform combining collection, preference voting, and rankings in a fun UI.

 ## Overview

 **PokeParty** is a full-stack Pokémon-themed application consisting of:

 - **Backend**: FastAPI + Uvicorn providing API endpoints.